strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/middlewares.md

 # Middlewares

-The middlewares are functions which are composed and executed in a stack-like manner upon request.
-If you are not familiar with the middleware stack in Koa, we highly recommend you to read the [Koa's documentation introduction](http://koajs.com/#introduction).
+Strapi middlewares are functions that are composed and executed in a stack-like manner upon request.
+They're based on [Koa](http://koajs.com/#introduction)'s middleware stack.

 ## Structure